CoderDojoSV/beginner-python/Day-1/README.md

     your_age = input("How old are you? ")
     print "in a year you will be", your_age+1, "years old"

+If you try to type "nine" when it asks for the age, it won't work.
+Python doesn't know what "nine" is, it only know the digit "9".

+There are two types of variables we'll be using today: strings (things like words, sentences), and integers (whole numbers).
+Python thinks "nine" is a string, and can't change it to a number.

 ##Reading and Altering Code - Number Guess Game

 Grab the file [number guess game.py](number guess game.py) and copy it into a new Python window.
-Play the game!
+This is a complete game that came out of a book.
+Save it, and play the game!

+Then, we'll start looking through the code, and start making changes to it.

 Let's read through the code to see how it does it!

+It uses three variables:
+ * `secret`, which stores the number you have to guess
+ * `guess`, which is what the player guesses
+ * `tries`, which is how many times the player has guessed.

+Look at those comments, with the `#` before them.
+This doesn't mean anything to the computer, but they can help when you come back to your code and need to understand it again.

+Look at this while:

+    while guess != secret and tries < 6:

+This is saying, "While the player has guessed wrong, and they have tries, do this over and over again."
+After the `while`, things are indented (with the Tab key), which indicate which code gets repeated.

-Some new things to point out:
+Some other things to point out:
 * Random is a module that was imported so you will be able to pick a random number
-* While is a loop that repeats code as long as the condition is met.
-All the code that is repeated is under it indented one space.
 * if/else branches the code so that it only happens if the condition is met.
 The code that gets run if the condition is met is under it indented one space.
 * != (check if not equal), == (check if equal)